-AWP employees take pride in their work and understand the important role they play in keeping our customers, the driving public, and team members safe every day.
-During National Work Zone Awareness Week, we asked employees to post photos of themselves wearing orange gear on social media on April 28 with the hashtag #GoOrangeDayAWP, and you delivered.
+AWP team members take pride in their work and understand the important role they play in keeping our customers, the driving public, and other team members safe every day.
+During National Work Zone Awareness Week, we asked team members to post photos of themselves wearing orange gear on social media on April 28 with the hashtag #GoOrangeDayAWP, and you delivered.

 Our winner, chosen by the most reactions and likes generated was AWP Field Trainer Dustin Bender from Region 5, Newark, Delaware, office 273.
 Wearing AWP orange t-shirts, Dustin and his five children – Garrett, 9; Raelyn, 7; Dinah, 6; Penny, 2; and Olivia, 4 months – posed proudly and wife and mom, Megan served as the family photographer.
 Dustin and Megan are celebrating their 10-year anniversary on June 4th,